firephil/How_to_make_a_text_summarizer/README.md

-# How_to_make_a_text_summarizer
-This is the code for "How to Make a Text Summarizer - Intro to Deep Learning #10" by Siraj Raval on Youtube.

-# Coding Challenge - Due Date - Thursday, March 23rd at 12 PM PST

-The challenge for this video is to make a text summarizer for a set of articles with Keras.
-You can use any textual dataset to do this.
-By doing this you'll learn more about encoder-decoder architecture and the role of attention in deep learning.
-Good luck!

 ## Overview

 This is the code for [this](https://youtu.be/ogrJaOIuBx4) video on Youtube by Siraj Raval as part of the Deep Learning Nanodegree with Udacity.
 We're using an [encoder-decoder](https://www.tensorflow.org/tutorials/seq2seq) architecture to generate a headline from a news article.